coder/websocket/README.md

 ## Features

 - Full support of the WebSocket protocol
-- Only depends on stdlib
+- Zero dependencies outside of the stdlib
-- Simple to use
+- Very minimal and carefully considered API
 - context.Context is first class
 - net/http is used for WebSocket dials and upgrades
 - Thoroughly tested, fully passes the [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite)